 To finish, blend the baked sauce in a high-speed blender (working in batches if needed), adding the cashews for creaminess.
 Return to the pot and add the pasta and cook for a final 1–2 minutes to bind everything together, adding a splash of pasta water to loosen the sauce if needed.
 Serve!

 Have something green, bright, and acidic on deck to fill out the table and ensure a balanced spread.
 This pasta is so dreamy and decadent that a leafy salad or lemony broccoli on the side will be a welcome addition.
+It’s also delicious served with my simple caprese salad.

 In the rare event of leftovers, this pasta reheats well the next day.
 Add a splash of water to loosen up the sauce.